nikolina-p/NLP-with-Transformers/README.md

 # NLP-with-Transformers
-Using Huggingface transformers to fine-tune NLP models following the NLP with Transformers book.
+This repository contains my Google Colab notebooks based on the book NLP with Transformers by Tunstall, von Platen, and Wolf.